eye-division/jeniross/_gallery/tapestries.md

     image_title: Guildford House Tapestry by Jeni Ross
     image_description_markdown: >-
-      90 x 90 cm 1989 Woven Tapestry This Tapestry was commissioned by Guildford House and the Victoria and Albert Museum.
+      90 x 90 cm 1989 Woven Tapestry This Tapestry was commissioned by Guildford House, Guildford and the Victoria and Albert Museum.
 The design takes its inspiration form elements of the 17th century building itself and the tapestry hangs in one of the fine wood panelled rooms in this well known High Street landmark.
   - image_path: /assets/images/55b8d66fabbce.jpg
     image_title: Tree of Life by Jeni Ross
     image_description_markdown: 1986 Woven Tapestry